Motion Sickness

-In addition to medications, non-medicated options are available to help control motion sickness, they work on different targets to help alleviate the symptoms.
+In addition to medications, several non-medicated options can help control motion sickness!

 -